 "Although I did not call her by that name then, my love for Wild Woman began when I was a little girl.
 I was an aesthetic rather than an athlete, and my only wish was to be an ecstatic wanderer.
 Rather than chairs and tables, I preferred the ground, trees, and caves, for in those places I felt I could lean against the cheek of God." -Clarissa Pinkola Estés

-I am a candlemaker, an actress, a tarot reader, a yoga instructor, a craftswoman, an art director, and an aspiring homesteader.
+I am a candlemaker, a mother, an actress, a tarot reader, a yoga instructor, a craftswoman, and an aspiring homesteader.
 Ritual and magic are deeply embedded in my spirit.
 I grew up in the oldest settlement in Upper Canada and always felt the ghostly presence of ancient pioneers, and wise women who came before me lingering in the woods; quietly whispering in my ears to pay attention to the magic in nature around me.
 Walking through the woods and feeling the Great Presence, the elements and spirits began to be a ritual in itself.
 For many years the practice of performing my own small ritual- whether it be conversing with nature, yoga practice, or lighting a stick of palo santo and dropping into meditation- has been an important piece of how I express myself.

 Being an actress, there is a major part of my being that thrives in expressing a character's psyche and visual storytelling.
 But I began to feel there was a missing piece (creatively speaking).
 I needed to create something physical, something tangible, and I began to feel a tug on my sleeve pulling me towards conceiving and crafting my own little tools that could be used in ritual- for myself, and for others.